-The good news is that floating solar developers are not starting from scratch.
-A growing body of best practices, regulatory frameworks, and proven design standards provides a clear pathway for installing floating solar safely and responsibly.
+Best practices, regulatory frameworks, and proven design standards have created a clear pathway for installing floating solar safely and responsibly.

 Reservoirs are often managed by public entities such as municipal water utilities, regional water districts, or state and federal authorities.
 In many cases, a single reservoir may fall under multiple layers of jurisdiction.
 These governing bodies are responsible for protecting water quality, public safety, and operational integrity.